Company: VPNetworks LLC

-Normally VPN service providers are extremely focussed on their business but TorGuard brands itself as offering more than that – online privacy protection services, to be exact.
-While it is true that there is a subtle difference, I did decide to dig deeper into its VPN offering.
+Background: TorGuard, owned by VPNetworks LLC - a British Virgin Islands company, has been around since 2012.
+Normally VPN service providers are extremely focused on their business but TorGuard brands itself as offering more than that – online privacy protection services, to be exact.
+Some of their notable features include 256-bit encryption, a SOCKS5 app, and proxy access.

 TorGuard has this ‘wow’ factor in many cases, but that somehow always comes accompanied by a small, ‘but’.
 Take for example the great features such as encryption selection and bypassing Deep Packet Inspection.
 While these features are great to have, it does take a little bit of knowledge and getting used to.